colorado-cancer-center/ecco/README.md

 activities.
 The information can also help to generate hypotheses or produce valuable infographics about health disparities, particularly those with geographic relationships.

+**NOTE:** this project is a work in progress.
+See [USAGE.md](./USAGE.md) for instructions on how to use the development version of the app.

 ## Phase 1

 - [ ] API development (OpenAPI)